feathersui/feathersui-starling/documentation/help/markdown/panel.md

     panel.styleProvider, setExtraPanelStyles );
 ```

 Our changes only affect the background skin.
-The panel will continue to use the theme's other styles.
+The panel will continue to use the theme's padding and other styles.

 ### Background skins